khallor1/qb-draft-analyst/README.md

 # qb-draft-analyst
-CIS192 Final Project
+CIS192 Final Project (Kieran Halloran)

 Methodology:
-Since the purpose of this project is to predict the performace of draft prospects the the quarterback position, I will look at all of the quarterbacks drafted into the NFL from 2010-2017.
-I will then scrape their college football stats to use as my inputs to the training data and their nfl performace as the uotput to the training data.
-The test data will be current college QBs.
+Since the purpose of this project is to predict the performace of draft prospects the the quarterback position, I will look up the statistics of all quarterbacks drafted into the nfl from 1997-2017.
+Using these stats, I train various ML models that either classify the quarterbacks as a success or bust (using the criterion developed by Stanford

-Features for prediction (career, or year-by-year?). how to hange grad transfers?:
+students: cs229.stanford.edu/proj2017/final-reports/5231213.pdf), or use a regressor to predict career NFL stats.
+Then, I scrape the data of current top NFL draft qb prospects, and using these models, predict their performance.
+I created a flak app to streamline interaction

-Conf G Cmp Att Yds TD Int (ht/weight/size?)
+Technologies used:

-Outputs:
+BeautifulSoup, re (regex), requests, pandas, scikit-learn, flask, json

-nfl stats of some sort-maybe classify in a similar manner to the stanford paper
+Other stuff: